andyhansen/blog/_posts/2023/2023-05-30-understanding-coupling-with-connascence.md

 #### Managing Connascence of Value

-Transactions over multiple distributed services are a pain, so it's best to avoid them as much as possible.
-If this is happening often within your system, it could be an indication that the responsiblities of these systems need to be adjusted.
+Transactions over multiple distributed services are a pain, so it’s best to avoid them as much as possible.
+If this is happening often within your system, it could be an indication that the responsibilities of these systems need to be adjusted.

 However, there are often times that there is no way of avoiding a distributed transaction.
-In those cases there are a few ways methods I've used to mitigate it these types of issues.
+In those cases there are a few methods I’ve used to mitigate these types of issues.

 Queues can be used if you don't mind eventual consistency.
 Having a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue) to catch the messages that fail to process successfully will allow you to ensure that no message is left unprocessed.